Alper Kucukural, PhD

 Worked in the Melissa J. Moore and Phillip D. Zamore labs on post-transcriptional gene regulation via RNA mechanisms.
 Built bioinformatics software and visualizations for SOLEXA and SOLiD NGS platforms, peak-calling and denoising algorithms (the foundation for ASPeak), machine-learning pattern-search methods, custom scientist-facing interfaces, and UCSC Genome Browser mirrors for institutional use.

-6. 2008 — 2009
+6. 2008 to 2009

 Postdoctoral Fellow, Computational Drug Design